dataforgoodfr/batch7_beges/README.md

     make run-dev-server

-If you kept the default `APP_PORT` variable, then you have access to the app on `localhost:5010`.
+If you kept the default `APP_PORT_DEV` variable, then you have access to the app on `localhost:5011`.

 ## Make commands
 - `build`: will build the app image